-The 2009 Legislature also required the Commissioner of Human Services to consult with a variety of stakeholders to update the common service menu for HCBS.
-Currently, service menus or options vary across the HCBS waiver programs.
+The 2009 Legislature required the Commissioner of Human Services to consult with a variety of stakeholders to update the common service menu for HCBS.
+Additional services have been added to the waivers incrementally as the waivers have gone through the federal renewal process, but some work remains to be done to achieve a common service menu.
 When completed, the common service menu will go across all waiver programs.
 DHS will simplify service options by having the same service description, service eligibility criteria, and provider qualifications.